 - that he will be provided an attorney if he cannot afford one.

 The defendant must invoke his right to remain silent or his right to an attorney, and once he does, a court will only allow subsequent statements to be admitted if the defendant waives his rights, either expressly or implicitly.
 Importantly, Miranda rights only apply to “custodial interrogations,” which generally means that the defendant must be both in custody and “interrogated” by police.

 In this case, the court held that the statement was rightfully admitted.
 First, the court held that although the father requested an attorney, the mother was not “interrogating” him, because the father did not know that she was acting as “an agent of the police.”
 Second, there was no compulsion to confess because he was speaking freely to his girlfriend.

 Contact a California Criminal Defense Attorney

-What Is a Prosecutor’s Obligation to Provide Discovery to the Defense in California Sexual Assault Cases?, Law Office of John W. Noonan, March 4, 2019.
+What Is a Prosecutor’s Obligation to Provide Discovery to the Defense in California Sexual Assault Cases?, Law Offices of John W. Noonan, March 4, 2019.

-U.S. Supreme Court Decides Case that May Impact the Government’s Ability to Fine Defendants or Seize Their Property, Law Office of John W. Noonan, March 13, 2019.
+U.S. Supreme Court Decides Case that May Impact the Government’s Ability to Fine Defendants or Seize Their Property, Law Offices of John W. Noonan, March 13, 2019.